-Don’t get excited by big movements in the opinion polls: it’s the trends that matter – and the same applies to your digital listening
+Don’t get excited by big movements in the opinion polls: it’s the trends that matter.

 Sunday 29 March 2015 was heaven for political geeks with a love of logical puzzles.
 It was also a salutary warning for anyone who set great store on digital listening statistics that give percentage changes on the previous day or week.